Meaning | Synonyms

 - I feel snowed under with all the work my boss keeps throwing my way.

-- The result of the election saw the republican candidate being snowed under by a margin of 15 to 4.
+- The election result saw the republican candidate being snowed under by a margin of 15 to 4.

 - The avalanche kept the snowboarders snowed under.
 (Literal example)